didi955/Laravel-Blog/README.md

 ### Further Ideas

-- !!
-Unit & functional tests with Pest !!
 - Messages & timezones user's localization
 - Allow registered users to "follow" certain authors.
 When they publish a new post, an email should be delivered to all followers.
-- Record/Track and display the "views_count" for each post.
 - Ban system

 ## Warning